codycodes/tfupdate/tfsourcer.md

 See what happens when:

-- A file is passed in with no version attr
+- A file is passed in with no version attr on the existing file
+  - A version must be specified to update to
+  - What happens with local modules?